ge0metri/DicomDivider/README.md

 # Download

-The latest version of the application can be foud under releases (look a bit right if you ar reading this)
+The latest version of the application can be found under releases (look a bit right if you ar reading this)

 # Install